CUNA 2023 diamond award trophy icon

 Over time, you accumulate.
 You open a new account here, take out a loan there, and before you know it, you’ve lost track of your big picture.
 Start this year by creating a financial inventory: a list of all you own and owe that includes the following:

-• Bank accounts: checking, savings and CDs
+- Bank accounts: checking, savings and term accounts (similar to CDs)

 Note the current balance of each account or policy, along with the company that holds it, the account number and contact information.
 Store your inventory in a secure location that’s password-protected if it’s a digital file.